elizabethgillbrand/Coursera-3-Getting-and-Cleaning-Data-Course-Project/ReadMe.md

 Variable names and activity labels were joined to the dataset following this schematic: https://class.coursera.org/getdata-007/forum/thread?thread_id=49#comment-570

-### Takes the extracted dataset and turns it into a tidy dataset called, “tidy_data”
+### Takes the extracted dataset and turns it into a tidy dataset called, “tidy_data”.  *(Note: I ran out of time and was not able to include this step in my code)*

-Here are the properties of a tidy dataset *(source: Hadley Wickham , “Tidy Data”; Journal of Statistical Software)*
+Here are the properties of a tidy dataset (source: Hadley Wickham , “Tidy Data”; Journal of Statistical Software):
 * Each variable forms a column
 * Each observation forms a row
 * Each table/file stores data about one kind of observation